 Hell Hole Gorge National Park is 69km north-west of Adavale (256km north-west of Charleville, 189km north of Quilpie) via unsealed roads.
 Head from Adavale towards Blackall, taking the Milo-Gooyea Road at the crossroads and following the signs to the park.
 Roads within the park follow old seismic lines and boundary fences.

 A 4WD vehicle is required.
 All roads have soft sections when dry and may become impassable when wet.
 Access is not suitable for caravans but can be negotiated towing an off-road camper trailer with care.

 Access to Hell Hole Gorge is via working pastoral properties.
 Take care to avoid stock on unfenced roads and leave gates as you find them.

 Roads can be closed after rain (in the local area or further upstream) when flooding isolates the park.

-See the Department of Transport and Main Roads (13 19 40) for information about road and travel conditions and visit driving in the outback for safe driving tips.
+See the Department of Transport and Main Roads (13 19 40) for information about road and travel conditions and visit driving in Queensland for safe driving tips.
 Contact Quilpie Shire Council to enquire about local road conditions.